sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 }
 ```

-The resulting charts in figure NEXTFIGURENUMBER all have identical styles, but we'll fix that in the next few steps.
+The resulting charts, shown in figure NEXTFIGURENUMBER, all have identical styles, but we'll fix that in the next few steps.

 <figure>
 <table class="table table-bordered table-condensed" id="multiples-chart1" class="figure">